bbauska/W3Cx-5of5/module2/module2.md

 #### Module 2: Adding interactivity to HTML documents   2.6 Let's write a small game   Discussion topics and project

-# Discussion topics and project
+### Discussion topics and project

-Here is the discussion forum for this part of the course.
-Please either post your comments/observations/questions or share your creations.
+<p>Here is the discussion forum for this part of the course.
+Please either post your
+comments/observations/questions or share your creations.</p>

-See below for suggested topics of discussion and an optional project.
+<p>See below for suggested topics of discussion and an optional project.</p>

-Suggested topics
+<h4>Suggested topics</h4>

 * First, do not forget to share your creations in the forum!
 * Do you know about jQuery or equivalent libraries that were developed to try to